Lurker00/PhoneBook-sagevt/README.md

 ## The applet parameters
 Each parameter has a form of `name=value`, with no spaces inside.
 Read below for supported parameters with example values:
-* `debug=true` - feed applet debug output to the console.
+* `debug=true` - feeds applet debug output to the console.
 Default: false.
 * `size=1080x1920` - sets screen resolution.
 Default: don't change.
 * `density=220` - sets the pixel density (220 is recommended for 1080x1920).
 Default: don't change.
-* `dim=true` - dim the screen backlight.
+* `dim=true` - dims the screen backlight.
 Default: false.
-* `landscape=true` - force landscape orientation.
+* `landscape=true` - forces landscape orientation.
 Default: false.
-* `sendback=true` - send two Back key press events on device attach and detach, to close Anyware app.
+* `sendback=true` - sends two <kbd>Back</kbd> key press events on device attach and detach, to close Anyware app.
 Default: false.
 * `ime=com.apedroid.hwkeyboardhelper/.IME` - use this IME during PhoneBook session.
 Default: don't change.
-Theexample is for [External Keyboard Helper Pro](https://play.google.com/store/apps/details?id=com.apedroid.hwkeyboardhelper).
+The example is for [External Keyboard Helper Pro](https://play.google.com/store/apps/details?id=com.apedroid.hwkeyboardhelper).

 One more option that is only possible while the applet runs with su rights:
 * `disableHWOverlays=true` = turn Developer optiion "Disable HW Overlays" on.
 Default: false.
 This option may be required if the selected screen resolution is higher than physical device screen resolution.